We lost the first girl before we even got on the boat.

 When we spotted the avalanche rolling down the valley toward us as we made camp that evening, nobody was very much surprised.

 That night we slept under the brilliant frozen stars.
-After the last survivor had been dug from the snow there were eleven of us left.
 The tents were gone, along with Irina, Yelena, the three Tanyas and the last of our guides.
 We had two llamas, and a week’s worth of food between us.

 Lying next to me in the sleeping bag, Lyudmila smoked furiously and stared at the Milky Way.